kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ## October 16th

 This was a makeup class for one student.
-She worked on making a game in Tynker based on Mario Kart.
+She worked on making a game in Tynker based on this Mario Kart Project:

+<iframe src="https://forkphorus.github.io/embed.html?id=420456768&auto-start=false&light-content=false" width="482" height="393" allowfullscreen="true" allowtransparency="true" style="border:none;"></iframe>
+{: .jsgif}

 The student made a lot of progress and learned many skills, including:

 * Creating a actor using the character studio
   * Animating the actor